Jan 8, 2018

 The following increase mortality of overwintering insects:

-• cold, wet weather, particularly with wet but not frozen soils for insects overwintering in the ground, and lack of snow or ice cover will cause the greatest or at least the most common decrease in survival of overwintering insects. • Extreme cold that is not moderated by snow or ice cover increases mortality but is a rather rare event. • Repeated wide swings in temperature, alternating warm and cold during the traditionally cold months (e.g. Dec – Mar). • A long, warm period late in the traditionally cold season followed by a quick return to very cold conditions.
+• cold, wet weather, particularly with wet but not frozen soils for insects overwintering in the ground, and lack of snow or ice cover will cause the greatest or at least the most common decrease in survival of overwintering insects. • Extreme cold with no snow or ice cover increases mortality but is a rather rare event. • Repeated wide swings in temperature, alternating warm and cold during the traditionally cold months (e.g. Dec – Mar). • A long, warm period late in the traditionally cold season followed by a quick return to very cold conditions.

 SOURCES: • Winter weather effects on insect populations Ag Professional March 5, 2015 • Many insect pests have survival strategies for cold weather January 21, 2014 Writer: Robert Burns, 903-834-6191, firstname.lastname@example.org Contact: Erfan Vafaie, 903-834-6191, Erfan.Vafaie@ag.tamu.edu • Natural Ways To Combat Fleas! by Amber Kanuckel | Monday, May 25th, 2015 Home and Garden /Farmer’s Almanac